 These brands have been manufacturing quality air conditioners since the 1950s.
 Their air conditioners are sold through independent retailers and a few national chains.
 You'll find that they are manufactured to higher quality standards and backed up with manufacturer and dealer support to ensure the quality and longevity of the product.
 If you want a good air conditioner that will last, consider one from Friedrich or Frigidaire the next time you shop.
 You'll be glad that you did!

 In our window air conditioner reviews, we'll compare a Frigidaire window unit with a Friedrich model (both with 8,000 BTU ratings to cool 300-350 square feet) to help you choose the best option for your needs!
 Is 8,000 BTU enough for your space?
 Find out in our air conditioner buying guide.

-The Friedrich Chill series CP08G10B is an 8,000 BTU air conditioner with features that you don't find in most other brands.
-It's among the quietest window air conditioners in its price range.
-The Auto Air Sweep feature uses a built in oscillating fan to move the air around the room more efficiently, and a 24-hour timer to allows you to program on and off times, and Wi-Fi connectivity allows you to control your AC from anywhere with your phone.
+The Friedrich Chill Premier CCF08A10A is an Energy Star rated 8,000 BTU air conditioner with features that you don't find in most other brands.
+It's among the quietest window air conditioners in its price range - Friedrich claims they're up to 25% quieter than the competition.
+A 24-hour timer to allows you to program on and off times, and Wi-Fi connectivity allows you to control your AC from anywhere with your phone.
 It's also compatible with Amazon Alexa voice commands!

-This unit can also be installed permanently into the wall by installing the cabinet into the wall and then sliding the chassis into the cabinet and installing the front panel.
+Some of Friedrich's air conditioners come with slide out chassis that's convenient for permanent/year round installs, but this model has a fixed chassis to make seasonal installation easy.
 It also has a washable filter which is easily removable and an exhaust to get rid of stale air.
 This AC unit would be a good choice for any home in need of a window air conditioner!

-Next up in our window air conditioner reviews is the Frigidaire FFRE083ZA1, an 8,000 BTU air conditioner which also has some unique features that separate it from most other air conditioners in its price range of $279.
+Next up in our window air conditioner reviews is the Frigidaire FFRE083WA1, an 8,000 BTU air conditioner which also has some unique features that separate it from most other air conditioners in its price range of $329.
 Frigidaire is one of the best window air conditioner brand names on the market and has been for years.
 You can see why with this awesome model.

 This popular model comes with Effortless Temperature Control so it can maintain a preset room temperature.
 Sleep Mode offers energy savings by gradually increasing the set temperature a few degrees in the evening, or just use the 24-hour timer.
 If the power goes out or your window AC unit is accidentally unplugged, it will restart at the settings you previously chose when you turn it back on.
 A remote control lets you adjust the temperature and choose from three fan speeds.